Office: CJ 4.329

 PhD, Communication, University of Massachusetts Amherst

-My scholarly background is in media and cultural studies; I am also an intermedia artist, graphic designer and writer.
-My research/ creation activities centre on design, visual culture, cultural production, the politics of representation, and (sometimes) media literacy.
-This is my page on the Research@Concordia portal.
+My scholarly background is in design, media and cultural studies; I am also an intermedia artist, filmmaker, and writer.
+My research-creation activities generally lie at the conjuncture of emergent and residual media forms.
+This is my page on the Explore Concordia portal.
+I teach lots of different courses, including in the Intermedia production stream.

 Credit: Timelapse portrait by Vine user Lisa Lumos.